 Our clients include international governing bodies, professional clubs, managers and players, players’ unions, sports associations, broadcasters, and individual athletes.
 We have been instructed on cases concerning, among other matters, anti-doping, transfer restrictions, employment disputes, funding and other contractual disputes, state aid, exclusive broadcasting rights deals, and competition disputes.

-We have written a series of articles on sports law issues in the run up to the Olympic and Paralympic games in Brazil this year.
+We created a series of articles on sports law issues in the run up to the Olympic and Paralympic games in Brazil 2016.
 Sign up to our mailing list to receive further updates or download the articles here.
 We write regularly on a range of sports law topics at LawInSport.com.

 We have advised and acted in a number of high profile cases.
 Recent examples include:

 - Instructed by UEFA and FIFPro in connection with their Joint Complaint to the European Commission regarding the practice of Third Party Ownership (“TPO”) in football: see the press releases here, and some of the media coverage here and here.